Iterative minimization algorithm on a mixture family: Commitment capacity

 We choose $\gamma$ to be $1$, $0.95$, and $0.9$.
 Fig. \ref{con-fig1} shows the numerical result for the iteration of our algorithm when the channel input is limited into $\{1,2,3\}$.
-In this case, a smaller $\gamma$ does not improve the convergence.
-Fig. \ref{con-fig2} shows the same numerical result when all elements of $\{1,2,3,4\}$ are allowed as the channel input.
+In this case, the improvement by a smaller $\gamma$ is negligible Fig. \ref{con-fig2} shows the same numerical result when all elements of $\{1,2,3,4\}$ are allowed as the channel input.
 In this case, a smaller $\gamma$ improves the convergence.